robert-cameron/jenga_bot/README.md

 ---

 # 3.5.
-Technical Components: Closed Loop operation
+Technical Components: Closed-loop operation

-Closed loop operation is achieved by the [brain node](#33-technical-components-brain-node) which is able to coordinate a closed loop turn of the JengaBot.
+Closed-loop operation is achieved by the [brain node](#33-technical-components-brain-node), which is able to coordinate a closed-loop round of Jenga.

-The closed loop operation takes inputs from the [force sensor](#36-technical-components-custom-end-effector) and the [computer vision](#32-technical-components-computer-vision) to complete aspects of the turn.
-The outputs then are used to control the robot via the [manipulation](#33-technical-components-brain-node) and the [end effector](#36-technical-components-custom-end-effector) nodes.
+JengaBot takes inputs from the [force sensor](#36-technical-components-custom-end-effector) and the [computer vision](#32-technical-components-computer-vision) to understand the state of the game.
+The outputs then are used to control the robot via the [manipulation](#31-technical-components-manipulation) and the [end effector](#36-technical-components-custom-end-effector) nodes.

+Hence, the tower is recognised in different locations and orientations and the system understands and adapts when the tower moves, or blocks are removed.
+The inputs are updated and used in real time, so JengaBot can respond to changes to the tower mid-game.

-This is used to implement the [state machine diagram](#state-machine-diagram) which is used to determine the optimal blocks to remove, and listens to the force sensor to determine whether a block is removable.
+Closed-loop operation is also implemented via the use of the [force sensor](#36-technical-components-custom-end-effector), which is used to determine the optimal blocks to remove.
+The [brain node](#33-technical-components-brain-node) listens to the [force sensor](#36-technical-components-custom-end-effector) to determine whether a block is removable.
+Further detail about how this is implemented is shown in the [state machine diagram](#state-machine-diagram).

 ---